AstroMined/debtonator/docs/model_compliance_review.md

    - Consider adding validation pattern guide
    - Enhance developer documentation

+## Final Status

+All 18 model files have been verified for compliance with both ADR-011 (Datetime Standardization) and ADR-012 (Validation Layer Standardization) requirements.
+The implementation work is now complete with the following achievements:

+1. **ADR-011 Compliance**:
+   - All DateTime columns properly use naive storage without timezone parameters
+   - All model documentation explicitly mentions UTC approach
+   - Removed all unused timezone-related imports
+   - All models have 100% test coverage for datetime handling

+2. **ADR-012 Compliance**:
+   - All validation decorators removed from models
+   - All business logic moved to appropriate service layers
+   - All models focused purely on data persistence
+   - Clear documentation of service layer responsibilities
+   - Consistent model docstrings across the codebase

+The final model file to be updated was accounts.py, which now has:
+- Removed unused imports (`validates`, `ZoneInfo`, and `event`)
+- Updated documentation to explicitly mention ADR compliance
+- Clear separation of concerns with business logic moved to service layer
+- 100% test coverage

 ## Success Criteria

 - ✅ All DateTime columns use naive storage